 They may be small in size, but these Dairy Free Truffles are BIG in cinnamon flavor reminiscent of unbaked snickerdoodles.
 They are also gluten free and so incredibly easy to make!

 Where are my cinnamon lovers at?
 If you are not a cinnamon fan, I advise you to look away now.
 For real – we are not skimping on the cinnamon today!
 These little gluten free balls of deliciousness are loaded with cinnamon in them and then coated with cinnamon on them.

 As successful as that recipe is, I wanted to try my hand at making them into an easy no bake treat.
 You know, because it’s important to have options to feed our cinnamon cravings.
 Oh boy, did I succeed!
-These Cinnamon Truffles might be even more addictive than the blondies!
+These Cinnamon Truffles might be even more hard to stop eating than the blondies!

 Cinnamon is loaded with antioxidants and has been shown to have anti-inflammatory properties.
 It has also been shown to lower blood sugar levels, have antibacterial properties and even boost brain activity. [source]

 Most traditional truffle recipes call for butter, heavy cream or cream cheese.
 Well, we don’t need any of that dairy stuff to create a melt-in-your-mouth indulgent treat.

 In fact, we are using 2 super healthy ingredients to create that perfect texture instead – chickpeas and cashews!
 It might sound weird, but trust me, it works!
 Not only does it work – it works REALLY WELL!

 Once these truffles have been in the freezer for awhile, they actually taste like cinnamon cheesecake bites!

 More vegan snack recipes